 As the teacher, it is helpful to consider a variety of perspectives on teaching controversial subjects when reflecting on how you will approach such issues in the classroom.
-In higher education today, there are three prominent paradigms:
+In higher education today, there are two prominent paradigms:

 - Liberation Pedagogy.The teacher should seek to develop a “critical consciousness” among students.
 She should allow the students to bring their own experiences and perspectives to the problems investigated in class, with the aim of having students come to a new understanding of their place in the world.
 In this view, the classroom should not be seen as a world separate from wider society, but as enmeshed and invested in the problems of the social and political world.
 (See, for example, Paulo Freire, The Pedagogy of the Oppressed for the pdf or check out the Wikipedia page)

 - Civic Humanism.
 Teaching should prepare students for the responsibilities of active citizenship.
 Teaching should be concerned, in part, with developing moral virtues, such as religious and cultural tolerance, a sense of social responsibility, etc. (e.g. Derek Bok, Our Underachieving Colleges)

 Once you decide which approach is yours, or what aspects of each approach you will incorporate into your teaching, you should employ some specific strategies to give your students the best chance for success.

 - Establish clear ground rules (see below).
 Clarify what will and will not be permitted in terms of arguments and rhetoric, and make it clear to students what the consequences will be if they ignore these rules.